 Osteoarthritis is a common cause of knee pain.
 In a knee with OA, the fluid that cushions and lubricates the joint, called synovial fluid, can break down and lose its ability to cushion your knee.
 The cartilage protecting the ends of bones also deteriorates, causing bone to rub against bone.
 The result is pain, stiffness, and a more limited range of motion.

 There isn’t a cure for OA of the knee, but there are several treatments that can help reduce your pain.
-These may include, exercise, weight control, activity modification, over the counter pain meds, prescription meds, steroid injections, viscosupplements, and lastly surgery.
+These may include, exercise, weight control, activity modification, over-the-counter pain medication, prescription meds, steroid injections, viscosupplements, and lastly surgery.

 Commonly, your doctor will suggest viscosupplementation if you have tried and failed several of the more conservative treatments for OA of the knee.
 Viscosupplementation is a series of injections given by our orthopedic Bellevue doctors, anywhere from three to five, that lubricate and cushion your knee joint to relieve pain and can allow you to move more freely.
 Results will vary from patient to patient, and one typically does not feel results from these injections until after the series is completed.